+POLITICS

-POLITICS EDEXCEL 9PL0/01
+EDEXCEL 9PL0/01

 Politics is a cutting-edge subject which is constantly changing and developing.
 Studying Politics will allow you to take a fresh look at the issues of power and conflict.
 Political decisions shape all our lives in the present and in the future, and for that reason alone everyone should be aware of how their system of government operates.
 The study of politics is an exciting intellectual challenge that invites debate and discussion.
-At FHS, politics students visit Parliament, meet with an MP and have had the opportunity to participate in a trip to New York to visit the United Nations Headquarters.
+At FHS, politics students visit Parliament, meet with an MP and attend a biennial trip to Brussels to visit the European Parliament.